texastribune/data-visuals-create/templates/feature/README.md

 ### Article
 - [ ] Add ads (three is typically the minimum; add more if longer)
 - [ ] Make sure there's related articles
+- [ ] Add share art to top of the page.
+THE IMAGE NEEDS TO BE SIZED SMALLER SO IT SHOWS UP ON SOCIAL.
+Complete the following checks and resize as needed.
+- [ ] Check [Twitter's card validator](https://cards-dev.twitter.com/validator) after deploy.
+If no share art shows up, it's too large.
-- [ ] Check Facebook debugger after deploy
+- [ ] Check [Facebook debugger](https://developers.facebook.com/tools/debug/) after deploy.
+If no share art shows up, it's too large.
 - [ ] Check Parsely validation after deploy
-- [ ] Add share art to top of the page
 - [ ] Get social buttons showing on mobile

 ### Social